 I have found it a challenge at times to find quality games to play with my kids that we can all enjoy together, especially with a wide age range (6-16).
 I was so excited when my youngest was able to play a card game, UNO with the rest of us.

 This truly makes it easier for young ones to hold, and adequately see all their cards, and it’s so simple too!

 On vacation this year, we stayed at a rental house where a number of games were provided for our enjoyment.
-One that I had never heard of before was called Bananagrams, and my kids had so much fun with it.
-It’s similar to scrabble, but faster moving, which helps the excitement.
+One that I had never heard of before was called Bananagrams.

-If you team up a grown with a younger child, the adult can help them with their spelling skills too.
+If you team up a grown up or older child with a younger child, you can help them with their spelling skills too.

 On this same vacation, at a novelty store, I found a game that will help my kids with their states, capitals and geography.

 This Melissa & Doug License Plate Game lets two play at the same time, by flipping the squares which are attached to the board, when you see a state’s license plate.
 They can also practice learning each state’s capital, which are included, at the same time.

 We have also ordered these Live Butterfly Gardens a bunch of times now, and the whole family enjoys watching the transformation of the larvae to butterflies, and then letting them go outside.

 We are trying a new kit this year, a Grow a Frog Kit.

 When you buy these kits, the larvae or tadpoles do not immediately come with them.
 A coupon is included in the box to send away for your live creature.
 Apparently these frogs can live for years and years.
 Will keep you posted…